levelupcc/level-up/_pages/you-the-trainer/setting-expectations-for-participants-organizers-and-yourself/setting-expectations-for-participants-organizers-and-yourself.md

 - **Balance of Participants to Trainers:** Similarly, the more participants there are who will attend a training that includes hands-on tools training, the bigger the training team required.
 In an ideal world, there is 1 trainer for every 3 - 4 participants - this means that 4 participants is the ideal maximum that 1 solo trainer can focus on to ensure maximum learning for each participant.
 More in-depth, technical trainings require more hands-on exercises and sessions; it is impossible to expect a single trainer to pay attention to 12 participants during such intensive sessions.
 The further you get away from a ratio of 1 trainer for every 4 participant in a hands-on training, the more you risk leaving participants behind.

-	Situations like this will invariably require that less material be covered overall, to ensure that the quality of learning on what *can* be covered remains as high as possible. **This is where having a co-trainer is especially important:** a co-trainer can be a participant or a member of the community whoâ€™s technically proficient and perhaps familiar with the material youâ€™re teaching.
+	Situations like this will invariably require that less material be covered overall, to ensure that the quality of learning on what *can* be covered remains as high as possible. **This is where having a co-trainer is especially important:** a co-trainer can be a participant or a member of the community who’s technically proficient and perhaps familiar with the material you’re teaching.
 This person can be enlisted to help assist participants during hands-on sessions.